MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/Designation.md

 ---
-title: Designation in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: Designation in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: An area to which funds may be allocated, including a GL-relevant accounting code.
 Designations are the way a donor instructs an organization about how their donation should be spent or earmarked.
 author: llawwaii